Retrofits: The key to energy efficiency, cost savings and decarbonization of SWRO’s installed base

 As the world is increasingly focused on energy efficiency and having enough water for growing populations and industry, retrofits of desalination plants will be increasingly relevant in the future.
 Much of the installed base would benefit from them, as money saved is money earned, just as CO2 emissions that are prevented do not add to global warming.

-Climate change makes the case for retrofits increasingly compelling.
+Climate change and growing awareness of the critical importance of decarbonization make the case for retrofits increasingly compelling.
 If the financial reasons outlined in this blog do not motivate owners and operators to retrofit for greater energy efficiency, carbon pricing and other forms of governmental regulation will likely add additional incentives.

 Indeed, subsidies are already one way to encourage retrofits.
 Government action is important to shift attitudes and encourage action – see for example our blog, Energy-efficient SWRO should be part of the European Green Deal, to learn more about how the EU, for example, could encourage the transition from low-efficiency to high-efficiency desalination.